 The pipeline to ingest the data in MongoDB and extract data from MongoDB can be created in scripting programming languages like Python.
 The database can be made available via user-friendly APIs.

-ElasticSearch – An open-sourced text warehousing cum search engine has the ability to handle large volumes of data as a cluster of machines can be set-up which can process such data in a distributed manner.
+An open-sourced text warehousing cum search engine has the ability to handle large volumes of data as a cluster of machines can be set-up which can process such data in a distributed manner.

 ElasticSearch specializes in text data and provides powerful text matching and text search facility using state-of-the-art algorithm.
 Once the text data is indexed (uploaded) in ES, the data can be queried by passing a search query and it retrieves all the relevant text documents.
 If text search and text matching are key use cases, ES works better than other data warehousing solutions.

-We have worked on a variety of problems where the goal is to make sense of text data on use cases like sensitivity analysis, topic modeling, text summarization etc.
+NLP backend layer (for making sense of data)- We have worked on a variety of problems where the goal is to make sense of text data on use cases like sensitivity analysis, topic modeling, text summarization etc.

 NLP are text specific algorithms which have been used by us to solve complex problems like product classification besides the usual use cases of text mining like summarization, sentimental analysis etc. Listed below is our NLP Algorithm expertise: